2025 - Spring

 Register Now

-RTF 130N INTERNSHIP IN THE MEDIA INDUSTRIES - HYBRID/BLENDED
+RTF 130N INTERNSHIP IN THE MEDIA INDUSTRIES - Hybrid/Blended • MICAH BARBER

-RTF 130 is a one-hour internship course intended for students doing a second internship, i.e., those who have already taken RTF 330.
-The purpose of this course for RTF majors and minors is to provide practical work experience in the media industries (film, television, radio, video games, and/or digital media).
+The purpose of this 1-hour internship for RTF majors and minors is to provide practical work experience in the media industries (film, television, radio, video games, and/or digital media).
 Students must make their own arrangements to secure relevant internships in the Austin area, though remote internships may be accepted, depending on need and opportunity.
 In addition to providing practical experience in the vocation of your choice, this course is designed to help you develop the resources and routines necessary to succeed in the contemporary media industries.
 The course meets weekly for one hour, in addition to the student's off-site internship.
 This course is offered on a pass/fail basis only.

 The purpose of this 3-hour internship for RTF majors and minors is to provide practical work experience in the media industries (film, television, radio, video games, and/or digital media).
 Students must make their own arrangements to secure relevant internships in the Austin area, though remote internships may be accepted, depending on need and opportunity.
 In addition to providing practical experience in the vocation of your choice, this course is designed to help you develop the resources and routines necessary to succeed in the contemporary media industries.
 The course meets weekly for one hour, in addition to the student's off-site internship.
 This course is offered on a pass/fail basis only.

-RTF 630 is a six-hour internship course intended for students doing time-intensive internships, i.e., logging at least 20 internship hours per week throughout the semester.
 The purpose of this 6-hour internship for RTF majors and minors is to provide practical work experience in the media industries (film, television, radio, video games, and/or digital media).
 Students must make their own arrangements to secure relevant internships in the Austin area, though remote internships may be accepted, depending on need and opportunity.
 In addition to providing practical experience in the vocation of your choice, this course is designed to help you develop the resources and routines necessary to succeed in the contemporary media industries.
-The course meets weekly for one hour, in addition to the student's off-site internship This course is offered on a pass/fail basis only.
+The course meets weekly for one hour, in addition to the student's off-site internship.
+This course is offered on a pass/fail basis only.

 NON MAJOR COURSES